Financial Aid Office

 - Possess a high school diploma (or its equivalent) or be at least 18 years of age and able to demonstrate an ability to benefit from college-level instruction if enrolled in an eligible program prior to July 1, 2012.
 If the student enrolls for the first time after July 1, 2012, he or she must have a high school diploma or its equivalent.

-- Be enrolled in an eligible program leading to a certificate, a degree, or transfer.
+- Be enrolled in an eligible program leading to a degree, transfer, or gainful employment.

 - Maintain financial aid Satisfactory Academic Progress (SAP).